 White, Light, Wood — an exhibition by Blēo and John Pawson at the Dinesen Apartment

-Set against the expressive grain and tactility of Dinesen wood, the exhibition becomes a quiet meditation on restraint and richness.
-It’s a shared investigation into atmosphere — how pale tones, natural materials, and architectural light can shape the mood of a space.
-"The Whitescale palette naturally extends our collaboration with John Pawson and Dinesen,” notes Blēo, “creating a quiet dialogue between nuanced tones and wood surfaces.”
+Against the expressive grain and tactility of Dinesen wood, the exhibition became a quiet meditation on restraint and richness — a shared investigation into atmosphere and how pale tones, natural materials, and architectural light shape the mood of a space.

 Whitescale by John Pawson